Reflection: Day End & Kindness

 Tomatoes gutted, grapes squashed on the clay

-And when the hills see the sunset beneath them
+, and when the hills see the sunset beneath them

 It is gold – unexplainable, like a budding worm